NuGet/Home/proposed/archive/Verify-Verbosity.md

 ## Goals

 * Change the output of `dotnet nuget verify` command for various `--verbosity` options.
-* Improve log messages & error codes in docs to improve the customer experience based upon the learnings from the recent Debian incident.
+* Improve log messages & error codes in docs to improve the customer experience based upon the learnings from the recent [`Symantec CA distrust case`](https://github.com/NuGet/Home/issues/10491).

 ## Non-goals